jaehyukpark/academic-kickstart/content/publication/style_in_the_age_of_instagram_cscw_2016.md

 +++
-title = "Style in the Age of Instagram, CSCW'16" date = 2016-02-27T21:16:05-04:00
-draft = false
+title = "Style in the Age of Instagram" date = 2016-02-27T21:16:05-04:00 draft = false